 See the section of this prospectus entitled "Executive Compensation-Limitation on Liability and Indemnification Matters."

 Listing

-We have applied to list the common stock and the Series A warrants on the NASDAQ Capital Market, subject to notice of issuance, under the trading symbols "CAPN" and "CAPNW," respectively.
-The Series B warrants will not be listed on any trading market.
+We have applied to list the units, the common stock and the warrants on the NASDAQ Capital Market, subject to notice of issuance, under the trading symbols "CAPNU," "CAPN" and "CAPNW," respectively.

 Transfer agent and registrar